 Don’t ask to be shouted out during a stream*: It’s begging for attention and taking away from the broadcaster people came to see.
 Another thing, don’t ask a mod to shout out your friend who also streams in someone else’s chat.
 Again, if the broadcaster knows you and wants to give you a shout, they’ll do it. * = this applies to broadcasters & viewers

-Don’t ask a broadcaster why they aren’t playing X or Y game: Broadcasters pick the games they want for their own reasons, or maybe subscribers (if they are partnered/affiliated or are using Game Wisp) got to pick the game but the decision wasn’t made for you.
+Don’t ask a broadcaster why they aren’t playing X or Y game: Broadcasters pick the games they want for their own reasons, or maybe subscribers (if they are partnered/affiliated) got to pick the game but the decision wasn’t made for you.
 There’s a search function, you can find someone playing a game you want to see.

 Don’t spam a broadcaster with friend requests: Sometimes broadcasters will do open play or lobbies with viewers, and request gamer-tags.
 Unless a broadcaster has asked for viewer info, please don’t spam them with requests to be added.
 It interrupts the stream and it’s rude.